Fundamentals of Statistical Software and Analysis (FoSSA)

 Monday, 06 February 2023 to Monday, 02 September 2024, 9am - 5pmApply for this course

 This MSD Skills training course consists of online pre-recorded videos and self-directed practical exercises arranged into 7 modules covering a wide range of statistical methods.
 All course content can be approached using the statistical programmes of R, Stata, or SPSS.
 Once registered with the course, all students are able to access content for whichever modules and statistical software programmes suit their needs.
-Each module contains approximately 2-hours of pre-recorded lecture material (split into short videos), one hour of practical content, readings in an online textbook, multiple choice quizzes, and the option to sign up for a one-hour online tutorial working through the practical content.
+Each module contains approximately 2-hours of pre-recorded lecture material (split into short videos), one hour of practical content, readings in an online textbook and multiple choice quizzes.

 Which course is for me?

 MSD Skills runs several courses in statistics that have similar titles to this course.
 Here is a short description of this course vs other available courses to help you decide if you should sign up:

 - FoSSA (this course): Online, at your own pace.
 Gives a brief overview of statistical theory and how to carry out a wide variety of statistical tests in R, Stata, or SPSS.

 - Introduction to Statistics: In-person, runs over 4 days.
 Gives an in-depth understanding of fundamental statistical theory.
 Does not use any software.
 Students may want to take this course prior to signing up for FoSSA.

 - Intro to R for Biologists: Online, runs over 2 days.
 Gives a more in-depth understanding to use the software R and make basic plots.
 Covers some basic statistical tests.
 You could take this course before or after taking FoSSA; FoSSA will show you how to run a wider variety of statistical tests in R.